bdelucia/bdelucia/README.md

 ## 🚀 Future Endeavors:

-- 🌟 &nbsp; Land a software developer job

-- 🔒 &nbsp; Dive deeper into web security to create safer websites for real-world applications
+- 🌟 &nbsp; Secure a full-time role as a software or website developer, where I can apply my technical skills to create innovative solutions and contribute to impactful projects.

+- 🔒 &nbsp; Expand my home automation setup by integrating advanced IoT devices and creating custom scripts to optimize daily routines, security, and energy efficiency.

-- 🛠️ &nbsp; Create an online portfolio webpage showing all of my projects
+- 🛠️ &nbsp; Develop a comprehensive online portfolio website showcasing my completed projects, technical expertise, and development journey, including blogs, interactive demos, and detailed case studies.

-- 🤝 &nbsp; Actively participate in more open-source programs and communities.
+- 🤝 &nbsp; Become an active contributor to open-source projects, collaborating with global developer communities to enhance meaningful tools and learn from industry-leading practices.

+- 💳 &nbsp; Achieve financial freedom by creating a strategic budget and aggressively paying down debts, with the goal of becoming completely debt-free by the end of 2026.

 <br>